 Our CLD Clinic Facilitators

-Kindra Douglas was Founding Director of Victory Community Centre in 2007.
-She has recently finished her tenure there.
-Victory Community Centre is located on the Victory Primary School campus and has won a number of awards for its innovative work and partnership.
-Kindra was founding Chair of Nelson Tasman Housing Trust which has gone on to develop 43 new homes for low income families and also offers a range of other housing supports.
+Kindra Douglas was the Founding Director of Victory Community Centre, located on the Victory Primary School campus in Nelson.
+The Centre has won a number of awards for its innovative work and partnership.
+Kindra was the founding Chair of Nelson Tasman Housing Trust which has gone on to develop 43 new homes for low income families and also offers a range of other housing supports.

-Kindra has experience in education, crafts, counselling, retail books and publishing.
-She holds a wide range of community contexts.
+Kindra has experience in education, crafts, counselling, retail books and publishing, and holds a wide range of community contexts.